p-org/peasy-ide-vscode/Docs/docs/compilingCode.md

 **But what if there are multiple P projects in the same directory?**

-To select another P project, press ++f4++.
+To select another P project, press ++ctrl++ + ++l++ or ++f4++.
 This will trigger a pop-up that shows all the available P projects in your current working directory.
 Simply click or select one of them to change the current P project!

 ??? note "Demo Video: How to compile multiple projects in Peasy?"